-Why is My Car Making a Tire Noise After Rotation
+Why is My Car Making a Tire Noise After Rotation?

 Some people make a big mistake of taking these squeaks and squeals for granted thinking it as a minor fault.
 But, they are not aware that this minor concern could lead to a huge demolition if you don’t treat it immediately.

 Reasons Why Your Car is Making Tire Noise After Rotation

 Different tread designs produce different levels of noise.
 However, if the noise gets louder over time, then possibly there is an issue with your tires and wheels.

 Here are a few reasons that can cause tire noises after rotation.

-1: Stiffed Wheel
+1. Stiffed Wheel

 It’s always advisable to never over tighten your car tires.
 Instead, you can use a torque wrench to ensure that everything is secure enough not to fall apart.

-2: Alignment Problem
+2. Alignment Problem

 Having your tires in the same position for a long period could cause some fault on its end.
 The moment you move, the air chamber produces a low purring or drumming sound.

-3: Old and Shabby Tires
+3. Old and Shabby Tires

 The leading cause of that annoying sound from your car tires is its age.
-If you haven’t replaced your tire in a whilst, then don’t be staggered that it makes a strange noise after rotation.
+If you haven’t replaced your tire in a while, then don’t be staggered that it makes a strange noise after rotation.

-4: Bad Wheel Bearing
+4. Bad Wheel Bearing